 - strengthen, preserve and promote positive relationships in their life.

-We will work with you to create the child’s NDIS plan.
-We will make sure they have the reasonable and necessary supports they need.
-If you manage the funding in the child’s plan, you will be responsible for spending the funding according to the child’s plan.
+If you manage the funding in the child participant’s plan, you'll be responsible for spending the funding according to the child’s plan.
 Learn more about plan management options.

 We’ll set up regular check-ins with you to discuss how the child’s plan and supports are going.